Beyond Botanicals: Natural Soap Making

 Tips for Using Natural Colors:

 Experimentation is Key: Start with small amounts and gradually increase the amount of colorant until you achieve your desired shade.
 Don't be afraid to experiment with different color combinations to create unique and stunning effects.
 Some colors may react differently with different oils.
-Keep 8n mind that natural colors can sometimes darken or change slightly over time.
+Keep in mind that natural colors can sometimes darken or change slightly over time.

 Embrace the Journey: